Emeraude Ferries

 Emeraude Ferries was a shipping company which operated vehicle and passenger ferries between the French city of Saint-Malo and the Channel Islands.
 The company ceased trading in May 2006 following strong competition and difficulties in finding a suitable vessel for the 2006 season.

 History

+Background

 Emeraude Ferries was founded in 1904 as Bateaux de la Côte d'Émeraude.
 The initial operations of the company were to transport passengers and cargo between towns along the Côte d'Émeraude, including Saint Malo, Dinard and Cap Fréhel, and along the River Rance.